andrewsunglaekim/js-scope-and-context/readme.md

 In english we use pronouns to circumvent redundancy.
 Say we write the following:

 ```
-They are trying to catch the train."
+"They are trying to catch the train."
 ```

 This sentence makes some sense by itself, but we really only know that some group of people are trying to catch a train.